ldphu1/Market1501-ReID/README.md

 4. Compare with gallery using cosine similarity

-5. Assign ID if similarity > threshold (default: 0.6), else → Unknown
+5. Assign ID if similarity > threshold (default: 0.6)

 **Building a Custom Gallery for Specific Videos**